 I added a square of ribbon to help secure it and to make it look a bit neater.

 I used my standard bow making technique for the peacock bow.
-You can find more detailed instructions on my Bows Are Easy post.
+For this one I used the following measurements.

 1. Cut strips of ribbon using the following measurements: 10″, 18″, 24″, 26″.